 Cabanel’s Nymph and Satyr perfectly exemplifies the weird loophole that neoclassical, academic art provided to the collectors and patrons of the later 18th century.
 Overtly erotic, even fetishistic art could be produced and consumed at a vast scale under the accepted category of classical themes.
 It’s ok, the Greeks were into it too.

 There’s always a temptation to give history the benefit of the doubt.
-Perhaps this artwork should be considered an allegory for the dominance of man over nature?
-Or it could be pointed out that this image depicts an abduction, not an explicit act of sexual violence.
+Maybe this artwork is an allegory for the dominance of man over nature?
+Or it could depict an abduction, not an explicit act of sexual violence.
 But the formal elements of the work are inescapable.
 An overtly powerful male figure is forcefully seizing a woman who attempts unsuccessfully to defend herself.
 This image is designed to invite lurid speculation about what happens next.
 It is a life-sized anticipation of an act of rape.

 Got questions, comments or corrections about Nymph Abducted by a Satyr?
-Join the conversation in the Obelisk chat room, and if you enjoy content like this, consider becoming a member to unlock exclusive essays, downloadables, and discounts at the Obelisk Store.
+Join the conversation in our Discord, and if you enjoy content like this, consider becoming a member for exclusive essays, downloadables, and discounts in the Obelisk Store.